SethSmigelski/search-appearance-toolkit-seo-44/README.md

 * **Image Handling:**  Set a Default Social Image for content that doesn't have a featured image, and add your Twitter handle and Facebook App ID for better integration.

 ### Schema Types Used
 * **WebSite:** Schema for your homepage, enabling Google Sitelinks Search Box potential.
+* **Organization:** Comprehensive schema for the Google Knowledge Graph, including deep details like Founder, Founding Date, Professional Credentials, and Service Area.
 * **Article:** Rich schema for posts, with details such as publisher, images, and word count.
 Features an enhanced author property that links to the author's profile URL to strengthen entity connection.
 * **WebPage:** Schema for pages and custom post types, including images.
 * **BreadcrumbList:** Schema for all posts, pages, and taxonomy archives to enhance your appearance in search results.
 * **Other Formats:** ImageObject, FAQPage, and HowTo schemas may also be used where appropriate.

 ### Advanced Schema Controls & Tools
 * **Intelligent Schema Scanner:** Scans your site for existing structured data from your theme or other plugins, helping you prevent dangerous conflicts and duplicates before you enable schema.
+* **Knowledge Graph Control:** A dedicated interface to manage your brand's digital identity.
+Define your Founder, Founding Date, Contact Info, and professional Credentials to improve E-E-A-T signals.
 * **Include Images and Videos:** A built-in tool automatically finds all images and embedded YouTube videos in your content and adds them to the schema, boosting their appearance in search results.
 * **FAQ and How-To Detection:** Enable a smart scanner to detect patterns in your content for FAQ and How-To sections on your website and incorporate this useful format into the schema.
 * **Modern Output:** All structured data is generated in the modern JSON-LD format preferred by search engines, following the guidelines set by [Schema.org](https://schema.org/).